What Is A Producer?

 The best way I know to describe what a producer does comes in the form of this analogy: A producer is to a recording as a director is to a film.
 When it comes to making a film, the buck essentially stops with the director.
-It’s the director who steers the ship working with everyone from the actors to the technical editors in order to achieve his or her overall vision of the movie.
+It’s the director who steers the ship, working with everyone from the technical editors to the actors in order to achieve his or her overall vision of the movie.
 It is exactly that way with a producer when it comes to making a recording.
-Not only must the producer have the experience to work with the studio engineer (often possessing the technical expertise to engineer the project themselves) but a producer must also have the musical understanding to help the artist with everything from song choice, structure and arrangement, to the all-important vocal performances that are vital in giving a recording its personality.
+Not only must the producer have the experience to work with the studio engineer (often possessing the technical expertise to engineer the project themselves) but the musical understanding to help the artist with everything from song choice, structure and arrangement to the all-important vocal performances that are vital in giving a recording its personality.
 In short, a producer provides the experience and necessary perspective to guide a recording from start to finish.

 Producers can come from a variety of backgrounds.
-Here are the four most common and what each brings to the process, but, typically, producers have experience in more than one of these areas.
+I’m listing the four most common and what each brings to the process, but, typically, producers have experience in more than one of these areas.

-1) Producer/Songwriter – Since at its essence, a recording is dependent on the quality of the song, the producer/songwriter is heavily involved in the song selection process.
+1) The Songwriter - Since at its essence, a recording is dependent on the quality of the song, the songwriter/producer is heavily involved in the song selection process.
 Not only does this type of producer have experience in knowing what does and doesn’t work when it comes to pre-existing songs, but often this producer will co-write songs with the artist for a given project.

-2) Producer/Musician – Here, it’s often an instrumental and music theory background that gives this type of producer their experience.
+2) The Musician - Here, it’s often an instrumental and music theory background that gives this type of producer their experience.
 They have first-hand knowledge when it comes to working with musicians and knowing what instrumental approach will work best in a given situation.

 What Do Producers Do?

-Producers can be involved in many different aspects of a recording.
+As I’ve mentioned, producers can be involved in many different aspects of a recording.
 Some producers are very “hands off,” acting mostly as the voice of experience and perspective for artists who already have a fairly clear idea of who they are and where they’re headed.
-On the other end of the spectrum are the producers who are involved in every element of the recording, from co-writing the songs, to engineering, to playing one or even all of the instruments.
-In some, but certainly not all of these cases, the resulting recordings have such a distinctive sound that the producer becomes as associated with the recording as the artist themselves.
+On the other end of the spectrum are the producers who are involved in every element of the recording from co-writing the songs to engineering to playing one or even all of the instruments.
+In some, but certainly not all, of these cases, the resulting recordings have such a distinctive sound that the producer becomes as associated with the recording as the artist themselves.
 For the record, no one way takes precedence over any other for producing a recording.
 The only measure of a producer that matters is whether or not the resulting recording is satisfying to everyone involved.
 As most producers operate somewhere in between minimal and complete involvement, here are the main areas where most producers do their work.